Basics

 Are Disk Drill for Mac and Windows Identical?

 How are Disk Drill for Mac and Disk Drill for Windows different?
 Are they the same app for different platforms?
 Or how do they compare feature-wise?
-Why is Disk Drill for Mac more expensive than the Windows Edition?
-Will they […]
+Do Disk Drill for Mac and Windows have the same price?
+Will they find […]

 Can I recover deleted email from my iPhone or iPad?